There may be affiliate links in this post. Read my disclosure policy to learn more.

 Santa Monica Pier

-Even if you don’t have tons of time you can just do a few rides, get some really good food at Santa Monica Pier and then head to the beach.
+Even if you don’t have tons of time you can do a few rides, get some really good food at Santa Monica Pier and then head to the beach.

-Visiting the beaches in LA
+Visiting the beaches in Los Angeles with Kids

 Venice Beach

-But there are beaches up and down the coast, so unless there is a real reason for you to come here I would skip it (especially with young kids.)
+But there are beaches up and down the coast, so unless there is a real reason for you to come here, I would skip it (especially with young kids.)

 Santa Monica Beach